 Japan, South Korea, Malaysia Partner with Gujarat to Strengthen Chip Ecosystem

-Gujarat’s semiconductor ecosystem has received fresh investment push of over ₹1,600 crore.
+Gujarat’s semiconductor ecosystem has received a fresh investment push of over ₹1,600 crore.
 This comes from with proposals from Japan, South Korea and Malaysia aimed at strengthening the state’s chip manufacturing value chain.
 Announced during the Gujarat Semiconnect conference in Gandhinagar, the investments span manufacturing units, semiconductor chemicals, advanced instrumentation, R&D centres and high tech startups.
 The move reinforces Gujarat’s growing status as a semiconductor hub following major projects in Sanand and Dholera.

 The ₹1,600 crore semiconductor boost reflects increasing global confidence in Gujarat’s electronics sector.
 The investments aim to build an end to end semiconductor ecosystem, covering raw materials, advanced equipment, manufacturing and innovation.